j-yarbrough/j-yarbrough.github.io/src/contact.md

 {% textInput "subject", "_subject", "Subject", "Please enter a subject for your message.", "", "" %}

-{% textarea "message", "message", "Your message to Justin" %}
+{% textarea "message", "message", "Your message to Justin","Please enter a message." %}

 {% button "submit", "submit-btn", "Submit" %}